tuanvinhtl/Leaflet-course/README.md

 ## Extend the plugin with new tool

 It is pretty easy to extend the plugin with new tools.
-You basicaly need to do two thtings :
+You basicaly need to do two things :

   * add your tool part in options
   ```js